ToluAgabi/OpenTok-DotNet/Sample/README.md

 ### Starting an archive

-The HostView.html file (in the views directory) includes a button for starting the archive.
+The HostView.cshtml file (in the views directory) includes a button for starting the archive.
 When the user clicks this button, the page makes an Ajax call back to the server:

     $(".start").click(function (event) {